IanMadd/academic/content/portfolio/Data_Tables.md

 # Unique {#unique}

 `Unique` returns a data table where duplicate data, by keyed row, are removed.
-So here's a new data table, notice that rows 2 and 3 are identical to rows 4 and 6 respectively.
+In this example there's a new data table, notice that rows 2 and 3 are identical to rows 4 and 6 respectively.

 ```
 > DT <- data.table(A = c('A','B','C','B','A','C'), B=c(1,2,3,2,4,3), C=c(10,20,30,20,60,30))